earobinson95/stat331-calpoly/00-course-info/final-project-specifications.md

   - Thoroughly test the app for functionality and user experience.
   - Assess the video for effective communication and demonstration of the app.
   - Evaluate the report for depth of analysis, technical accuracy, and reflection on the learning process.

-#### **Group Organization**
-Your description for the group organization seems clear and well-structured.
-Here's a slightly refined version for clarity and coherence:

 #### **Project Requirements**